-It is the decision of the State Hearing Officer to uphold the decision of the Respondent to deny medical eligibility for services under the I/DD Waiver Program.
+It is the decision of the State Hearing Officer to uphold the decision of the Respondent to deny the Appellant's application for services under the I/DD Waiver Program.

-ENTERED this 6th day of November 2024.
+ENTERED this 20th day of November 2024.

 Kristi Logan Certified State Hearing Officer